chinglee-iot/FreeRTOS/FreeRTOS/Test/Target/tests/smp/template/README.md

         vRunTestCaseName();
     }
     ```
-1. Add the file created above and the test case file to the build system used
+4. Add the file created above and the test case file to the build system used
    for the target.

+The [example target](../../../boards/examples/tests/smp/template) provides a ready-to-compile
+FreeRTOS project template, designed to help newcomers create their own target test projects.